Follow us on Twitter

 We are pro-European

 We believe that those who are trying to construct a pan-European government are working against the interests of all ordinary European people.
-The more decision-making is centralised in Brussels, the less voting power ordinary European citizens possess.
+The more decision-making is centralised in remote EU institutions, the less voting power ordinary European citizens possess.
 The key contradiction of the EU project is that it seeks to concentrate ever more law-making power in Brussels when single policies simply cannot suit the different, local needs and aspirations of Europe's diverse countries and peoples.

 Europe has never naturally been a single political entity and the various attempts to impose an artificial unity have ended in disaster: the empires of Charlemagne, Napoleon and Hitler being examples.
 Europe's great cultural and economic advances - the Renaissance, the Enlightenment, the Industrial Revolution - took place when and because our continent was a collection of diverse, competing entities free from the suffocation of a single dominant ideology and corrupt centre of power.